flare-foundation/docs/docs/dev/reference/userInterfaces/IFtsoRewardManager.md

 Allows a percentage delegator to claim and wrap rewards.
 This function is intended to be used to claim and wrap rewards in case of delegation by percentage.
-The caller does not have to be the owner, but must be allowed by owner by calling `addClaimExecutor`.
+The caller does not have to be the owner, but must be approved by the owner to claim on his behalf. this approval is done by calling `addClaimExecutor`.
 It is actually safe for this to be called by anybody (nothing can be stolen), but by limiting who can call, we allow the owner to control the timing of the calls.

 _Reverts if `msg.sender` is delegating by amount_